kvadityasrivatsa/TagaloBERTa/legacy/README.md

 #### Re-Training Transformer models

-Considering the poor performance on purely finetuned models, the next step was to further train (or re-train) an existing encoder on the raw text from the tagged as well as untagged Tagalog-English comments corpus.
-RoBERTa ([jcblaise/roberta-tagalog-base](https://huggingface.co/jcblaise/roberta-tagalog-base)) was re-trained on <>.
+Considering the poor performance on purely finetuned models, the next step was to further train (or re-train) on raw text resembling the distribution of the annotated data.
+RoBERTa ([jcblaise/roberta-tagalog-base](https://huggingface.co/jcblaise/roberta-tagalog-base)) was re-trained on a 1M sample set from the raw corpus as well as the coment text column from the annotated data (NOTE: This does not lead to invalid testing later, text samples used from the annotated data are trained on the MLM task, and are not accompanied by the respective sample labels during this re-training).

+One of the issues identified with the data was the difference in the subword token distribution between a largely Filipino corpus (TLUnified) and a code-mixed Filipino-English corpus.
+Thus, simply re-training would not affect the pre-trained tokenizer (i.e. subword token distribution) used to segment raw text for re-training.
+This suggested the need for <u>training an encoder from scratch</u>.

 [Return to top](#Contents)

 #### Training Static-Embeddings (GloVe) from scratch

-One of the issues identified with the data was the difference in the subword token distribution between a largely Filipino corpus (TLUnified) and a code-mixed Filipino-English corpus.
-Thus, simply re-training would not affect the pre-trained tokenizer (i.e. subword token distribution) used to segment raw text for re-training.
-This suggested the need for training an encoder from sratch.

 As training a Transformer based model from scratch is data intensive, an intermediate apporach was taken up to train a static-embeddings language model.
 GloVe embeddings were used for this.